WasAMudkip/SRB2ProfileManager/README.md

 A simple mod profile manager for Sonic Robo Blast 2 in Python.

+# Features

+- List all mod files (.soc, .lua, .wad and .pk3) (W.I.P, will have more soon)

+# Usage

+WIP

 # License

 This project is licensed under MIT.